WHAT ARE ANAL WARTS?

 Anal warts (also called "condyloma acuminata") are a condition that affects the area around and inside the anus.
 They may also affect the skin of the genital area.
 They first appear as tiny spots or growths, perhaps as small as the head of a pin, and may grow quite large and cover the entire anal area.
-Usually, they do not cause pain or discomfort to afflicted individuals and patients may be unaware that the warts are present.
-Some patients will experience symptoms, such as itching, bleeding, mucus discharge and/or a feeling of a lump or mass in the anal area.
+They usually appear as a flesh or brownish color.
+Usually, they do not cause pain or discomfort and patients may be unaware that the warts are present.
+Some patients will experience symptoms such as itching, bleeding, mucus discharge and/or a feeling of a lump or mass in the anal area.

 Yes.
 If they are not removed, the warts usually grow larger and multiply.
-Left untreated, the warts may lead to an increased risk of cancer in the affected area.
+Left untreated, warts may lead to an increased risk of anal cancer in the affected area.
+Fortunately, the risk of anal cancer is still very rare.

 Surgical treatment of anal warts is usually performed as outpatient surgery.